PySport/pysport.org/source/_posts/Sports-Analytics-meets-Open-Source.md

 ### What's already out there?
 And the movement is already started!
-A non-complete list of projects with focus on plug-n-play
+A very-incomplete list of projects with focus on plug-n-play

 **Soccer**
 - [football-packing](https://github.com/samirak93/Football-packing)🐍 by [Samira Kumar](https://twitter.com/Samirak93): *calculate the packing metric for a given pass*